NJBLAGA/Coder_Academy_Workbook_T1A1/NathanBlaga_T1A1.md

 #### **Chef  - attr-accessor**

 - Though various changes new employees, promotions and even demotions, giving the chef class accessor attributes, allows for constant read and write access.
-- Instances variables outside the class can now be altered if there is a change to the class or object.

 #### **Chef - Attributes:**